lucaong/cubdb/README.md

 consistent, run concurrently, and do not block write operations, nor are blocked by them.

-## Examples
+## Usage

-Start `CubDB` by specifying a data directory for its file:
+Start `CubDB` by specifying a directory for its database file (if not existing, it will be created):

 ```elixir
 {:ok, db} = CubDB.start_link("my/data/directory")